 Block 2 – Requirements

 Who are the users and what do they want?
-As part of the process of defining the requirements for an interactive product we need to know the user’s characteristics but also need to be aware of the user’s context – both in terms of their physical environment and in terms of the activity they are engaged in.
+As part of the process of defining the requirements for an interactive product we need to know the user’s characteristics but we also need to be aware of the user’s context – both in terms of their physical environment and in terms of the activities they are engaged in.
 This block studies a range of requirement gathering approaches including talking to users, observational methods including the use of technology probes, and more.
 You will also learn to use tools and techniques such as developing personas and scenarios, which will help you share information with the stakeholders (the team, the users, the customer) and communicate effectively about the requirements for an interactive product.

 Block 3 – Design

 Designing is about balancing the requirements.
-It involves thinking through the underlying idea for the interactive product and also the more concrete, physical aspects.
+It involves thinking through the underlying idea for the interactive product and the more concrete, physical aspects.
 This block tackles all these things.
-You will learn to use reflective tools to help you work out and communicate the main idea for a design, including what people will be able to do with it, and how they experience it.
+You will learn to use reflective tools to help you work out and communicate the main idea for a design, including what users will be able to do with it, and how they will experience it.
 We discuss a range of interface types, from more traditional screen-based forms of interaction to mobile, wearable, haptic and other interface types and you will learn and use a range of prototyping methods and tools.